squidarth/Devfest-Environment-Setup/README.md

 The initial `vagrant up` command might take a while because it needs to download a ~200mb file from the web.
 Subsequent `vagrant up`s will not take nearly as long.

+If nothing is working, another possibility is to destroy the VM altogether using Virtualbox.
+To do this